 Every April, millions of Sikhs around the world celebrate Vaisakhi Day, a day that marks both the New Year and the anniversary of one of Sikhism's most important events, the establishment of Khalsa in 1699 with the first Amrit ceremony.

-Vancouverites have two Vaisakhi Parades to choose from: the Vancouver Vaisakhi Parade, which attracts about 50,000 spectators, and the annual Surrey Vaisakhi Parade and Celebration, which attracts 300,000 spectators, making it one of the largest Vaisakhi parades outside India.
+Vancouverites have two Vaisakhi Parades to choose from: the Vancouver Vaisakhi Parade, which attracts about 50,000 spectators, and the Surrey Vaisakhi Parade and Celebration, which attracts 300,000 spectators, making it one of the largest Vaisakhi parades outside of India.

-In addition to the parade and procession, Nagar Kirtan hymns and floats, there will be free food (graciously prepared by local residents and businesses), live music and rides, and, at Surrey's festival, several politicians working the crowds.
+The Surrey parade begins at the Gurdwara Dashmesh Darbar Temple in Surrey, and like the Vancouver Vaisakhi Parade, the best way to get to Surrey's Parade is by public transit.
+In addition to the parade and procession, Nagar Kirtan hymns, and floats, there will be free food (graciously prepared by local residents and businesses), live music and rides, and several politicians working the crowds at the Surrey festival.